 - Unsalted Butter

 - Vanilla Extract

 - Cinnamon: The cinnamon flavor in the frosting pairs so nicely with the cupcakes.

 - Powdered Sugar: Sweetens the frosting and gives it the smooth, creamy texture.

 How to Make Pumpkin Cupcakes

-Mix: In a large bowl/stand mixer, cream butter and sugar until light and fluffy.
-Beat in the egg, then stir in vanilla, maple, pumpkin and vegetable oil.
-Beat in the flour mixture alternately with the milk.
+- Make the batter: Combine the dry ingredients.
+In a separate bowl, cream the butter and sugar until light and fluffy.
+Beat in an egg followed by the vanilla, maple, pumpkin, and vegetable oil.
+Slowly beat in the flour mixture, alternating with the milk.

-Mix: In a large bowl, cream butter and cream cheese until smooth.
-Beat in vanilla and cinnamon.
-Add confectioners’ sugar and beat on low speed until combined, then on high until frosting is smooth.
+- Make the frosting: Cream the butter and cream cheese until smooth.
+Beat in the vanilla and cinnamon, then add in the powdered sugar on low.
+Once combined beat on high until the frosting is smooth.

-Here are some tips to help you frost your cupcakes:
+Here are some tips to help you frost your pumpkin cupcakes:

 - The Simplest Route: After the cupcakes have cooled, take a butter knife and spread a layer of frosting over the top of the cupcake.